hackerb9/Tandy-Terminfo/README.md

 ## Table of Escape Sequences

+The Escape sequences listed in the official manual were incomplete.
-Here are the escape sequences which my Tandy 200 responds to.
+Here are the escape sequences which hackerb9's Tandy 200 responds to.

 Sequence | Meaning | Notes
 ---------|---------|------